chempogonzalez/cervello/README.md

 ## 💡 Features out-of-the-box
 ###  **`💠 Nested objects reactivity`**
-You can change a nested property of an object and it will be notified automatically
+You can change a nested property of an object and it will be notified automatically as well without any problem

 ```jsx
 import { store } from './other-example'